Ariana Grande Not Amused By Pete Davidson's

 Ariana Grande may love her comedian fiancé Pete Davidson, but that doesn't mean she found his joke about the bombing at her concert in Manchester funny.

-On May 22, 2017, a single suicide bomber detonated a bomb at the Manchester Arena, where Grande held a concert.
+On 22nd May 2017, terrorists bombed the Manchester Arena, where Grande held a concert.
 Twenty-two people were killed by the attack, and many more were injured.

 Which brings us to a joke that Davidson allegedly made about the Manchester tragedy.
 According to The Mirror, the Saturday Night Live star allegedly remarked during a set at Los Angeles club The Laugh Factory that Grande should know how famous she was following the attack, because "Britney Spears didn’t have a terrorist attack at her concert."